OUR TRIED & TESTED TRANSITION PLAN SETS YOU UP FOR SUCCESS.

 Stay Positive

-Dogs can pick up on your energy.
-If you stay calm and positive, it helps them feel the same way.
+Dogs have incredible skills of being able to pick up on your energy.
+If you stay calm and positive, it helps them feel calm and relaxed.

 Reward Calm Curiosity